KyleMit/RemindJames/readme.md

 Azure Functions + Azure Table Storage + Azure Blob Storage + Azure CDN + Twilio API + Vue SPA to send hourly, crowd-sourced, text-based reminders, updated simultaneously by everyone in the world, to one person imparticular in need of reminding.

+## Resources

+View the [resources.md](https://github.com/KyleMit/RemindJames/blob/master/resources.md) for some of the tutorials, quickstarts, documentation, and troubleshooting used in working on this project.

 ## SaaS Providers

 * [Azure](https://portal.azure.com/)